Simplicial Complexes are Game Complexes: Introduction

 \begin{example} In \Snort, players place a piece on a single vertex which is not adjacent to a vertex containing a piece from their opponent.

 In \Col, players place a piece on a single vertex which is not adjacent to a vertex containing one of their own pieces.

-In \Nogo, players place a piece on a single unoccupied vertex.
-At every point in the game, for each maximal group of connected vertices of the board that contain pieces placed by the same player, one of these needs to be adjacent to an empty vertex.
+In \nogo (see \cite{ChouTY11}), players place a piece on a single unoccupied vertex.
+At every point in the game, for each maximal group of connected vertices of the board that contain pieces placed by the same player, at least one of these needs to be adjacent to an empty vertex.

 In \domineering (see \cite{Berlekamp88} and \cite{LMR02}), which is played on grids, both players place dominoes.
 Left may only place vertically, and Right only horizontally.
 The vertices of the board are the squares of the grid, and each piece occupies two vertices.